 In 2010, Eastman set an aspirational goal of 25% improvement in energy intensity in ten years, with a baseline of 2008 — the year Eastman became an ENERGY STAR® partner.
 As a U.S. Department of Energy Better Plants Challenge Partner, Eastman’s Worldwide Energy Management team worked with the Department of Energy, and the Oak Ridge and Lawrence Berkeley National Labs to develop a refined goal of 20% by 2020 that, while still an aspirational goal, takes into account our rich history of energy efficiency improvements.
 Through 2019, we’ve reduced energy intensity by 12.3%.

 Eastman’s energy efficiency program continues to be recognized.
-In 2018, Eastman was awarded the ENERGY STAR Partner of the Year for the seventh consecutive year and recognized with the Sustained Excellence Award for the fifth year.
+In 2019, Eastman was awarded the ENERGY STAR Partner of the Year for the eighth consecutive year and recognized with the Sustained Excellence Award for the sixth year.
 Other awards include: